JetS3t Cockpit

 The Upload preferences allow you to set:

-- ACL Permissions: The Access Control List permissions to apply to uploaded objects.
+• ACL Permissions: The Access Control List permissions to apply to uploaded objects.

-- Compression: Whether to compress (gzip) files
+• Compression: Whether to compress (gzip) files before uploading them.

-Compressing files may save space in S3 and reduce the time taken for uploads provided the files compress well, however note that some files such as movies and music do not generally compress well. - Encryption: Whether to encrypt files before
+Compressing files may save space in your account and reduce the time taken for uploads provided the files compress well, however note that some files such as movies and music do not generally compress well.

-uploading them.
-If encryption is turned on you must also
+• Encryption: Whether to encrypt files before uploading them.
+If encryption is turned on you must also set a password in the Encryption preferences section.

 Note: Beware of using more than one password in a bucket, as Cockpit is only smart enough to handle one password at a time when downloading.

-Download files from S3
+Download files

 Cockpit does not allow files to be downloaded using drag-and-drop - unfortunately the Java Swing library makes this infeasible.
-To download objects from S3 you must select the objects you want, then choose the Object Menu item Download object(s).
+To download objects you must select the objects you want, then choose the Object Menu item Download object(s).

 Cockpit will automatically unzip GZipped objects and decrypt Encrypted objects, though you will have to set your encryption password in the Cockpit Preferences dialog before you can download encrypted objects.